 Fact: Fast-food is complemented by the gourmet soul food

-Tip: Experiment with local cuisines like you cannot not have dishes without chilies in New Mexico
+Tip: Experiment with local cuisines like you can not have dishes without chillies in New Mexico

-Myth: Unhealthy lifestyle is synonymous with American lifestyle
+Myth: Unhealthy lifestyle is synonymous with the American lifestyle

 Fact: Being health conscious is no more an option but a way of life

-My initial image of an average American was a McCheese Burger eating baseball wearing GOT binge viewing snapchatting bloke.
+My initial image of an average American was a McCheese Burger eating baseball wearing GOT binge-viewing snap chatting bloke.
 While this kind of stereotype does exist but that isn’t how everyone in the US is.
-Whether you are walking the streets of New York or driving on Highway 103 on Pacific coast; you’ll come across people indulging in physical and wellness activities.
+Whether you are walking the streets of New York or driving on Highway 103 on the Pacific coast; you’ll come across people indulging in physical and wellness activities.
 Being outdoors is an important part of Americans lifestyle.
 City parks are filled with joggers, cyclists and yoga enthusiasts.